Protest at IMF, World Bank meetings over Nigeria’s borrowings

 “For other countries, they sit together with their non-state actors like civil society organizations, to discuss on how to even approach the IMF and the World Bank.

-“But the arrogance of some few tiny public officials of Nigeria is closing the space for civil society to give a valuable contribution to addressing the economic deterioration in Nigeria.“
+“But the arrogance of some few tiny public officials of Nigeria is closing the space for civil society to give valuable contribution to address the economic deterioration in Nigeria.“

 Business Editor in Washington DC

-“So that is why since we have a voice here, we have the opportunity to interact with them (World Bank and IMF).
+“So that is why since we have a voice here, we have opportunity to interact with them (World Bank and IMF).
 They are the ones who are giving this loan, they are the ones who are also talking to the Nigerian government.
-“We are talking through them sadly, which is not supposed to be the case, we are supposed to be talking to our government but because our government has decided to close the civic space to enable civil society to give concrete recommendations and suggestions on how to rebrand the economy.
+“We are talking through them sadly, which is not supposed to be the case, we are supposed to be taking to our government but because our government has decided to close the civic space to enable civil society give concrete recommendation and suggestions on how to rebrand the economy.

 Disclaimer